 So there you have it, a few of my favorite social themes for one of my favorite parts about being in AXO!

-Posted by at Southeast Missouri State University -
+Posted by at University of North Carolina -

 Switch Up Your Winter Style on a College Budget

 As winter is nearing an end, many girls are itching to trade out the same winter outfits they've been wearing for the past few months for fresh new spring outfits.
 Winter isnât quite over yet, though, so we have to put off busting out the warm-weather wear for a little longer.
 However, there are a few ways to mix up the cold-weather outfits without spending money on new clothes this close to the end of winter.
 This is especially important for college students working with a tight budget.
 Here are a few neat tips I read on refinery29.com that I think especially pertain to college students that want to work only with clothing items they probably already own:

 1.Double up on scarves.

 Scarves are a huge trend for girls in college right now, and this is a cute way to add a new look to an old outfit.
 Many girls have a collection of multi-colored and pattern scarves in their closets.
 Just take two lightweight scarves, one solid-colored and the other patterned, and wear them together.
 Itâs a fun new look to keep winter clothes from getting boring!

 Another trend right now is wearing multi-colored tights to add color to an outfit.
 Textured/fishnet-style tights are also popular, so why not wear them together!?
 Just layer the textured tights on top of the solid pair.